LaravelRUS/docs/passport.md

 <a name="client-credentials-grant-tokens"></a>
 ## Client Credentials Grant Tokens

 The client credentials grant is suitable for machine-to-machine authentication.
 For example, you might use this grant in a scheduled job which is performing maintenance tasks over an API.
+To use this method you first need to add new middleware to your `$routeMiddleware` in `app/Http/Kernel.php`:

+    use Laravel\Passport\Http\Middleware\CheckClientCredentials::class;

+    protected $routeMiddleware = [
+        'client' => CheckClientCredentials::class,
+    ];

+Then attach this middleware to a route:

+    Route::get('/user', function(Request $request) {
+        ...
+    })->middleware('client');

 To retrieve a token, make a request to the `oauth/token` endpoint:

     $guzzle = new GuzzleHttp\Client;